Ayan-nawaz/c-programming-functions/README.md

 # C Programming - Functions

 This repository contains basic C programs demonstrating the use of functions.
-These programs are useful for beginners to understand function declaration, definition, calling, and return values in C.
+These programs are useful for beginners to understand function declaration, definition, function calling, and return values in C.

 ## Programs Included